qc2105/mDownloader/DEVLOG.md

 1. Add sqlite3 db support.
 Save mg! file paths to the db.
 2. Recover unfinished tasks on restart automatically.
 3. Fix a bug in saving and initing from mg! files. (should use qint64 instead of int to prevent overflow)

+2019-12-01
+1. Fix some issues when run the app on Windows 10.